caseytechschool-cts/Python-Club-Term-2-2022/Installation_and_setup_instructions.md

 ## Step 2: Download PyCharm

 PyCharm is one of the best IDEs for Python development.
-You will download the community version and it is free to download.
+You will download the community version which is free to download and use.

-Visit this link [https://www.jetbrains.com/pycharm/download/#section=windows](https://www.jetbrains.com/pycharm/download/#section=windows) and download the community version.
+Visit this link [https://www.jetbrains.com/pycharm/download/#section=windows](https://www.jetbrains.com/pycharm/download/#section=windows) to download the community version.

 ![download PyCharm](/media/download-pycharm.png)